 Can I bring pets on the Blue Ridge Parkway?

-Yes, pets are allowed on the parkway but must be kept on a leash at all times and are not permitted on hiking trails or in park buildings.
+Yes, pets are allowed on the Blue Ridge Parkway in NC but must be kept on a leash at all times and are not permitted on hiking trails or in park buildings.

 Whether you’re seeking outdoor adventures, cultural experiences, or simply a scenic drive through the mountains, the Blue Ridge Parkway in North Carolina offers something for everyone.
 Explore charming towns, discover hidden waterfalls, and immerse yourself in the natural beauty of one of America’s most iconic roadways.